larik-22/data-structures/doc/Documentation.md

 When it comes to A*, after two stations are selected, I create an Estimator instance based on coordinates of start and goal station.
 After that, I use a helper method, which converts the list of directed edges into list of nodes (stations codes).
 This allows me to draw the path visually, by simple getting the coordinates of each station from hashmap and drawing a line between them.

 The approach is similar for Dijkstra algorithm, but I don't use the Estimator class, as it is not needed.
+The `tracks` graph is used to find the shortest path between two stations.
+For both algorithms, I convert the list of directed edges into list of nodes and draw the path on the map.

 Apart from visual representation of the path, I also print the path and total length to the console.